The Occult Student

 - Known only to occultists, because it is of such a nature that it cannot be discovered by any of the present methods of science.
 The existence of the Spiritual Life Force in all living things is an example of this.

 So we have now answered the question we posed earlier.
 An occult student is someone who studies the hidden laws and forces of Nature.
 He or she may also employ the knowledge acquired to produce supernormal—but not supernatural—phenomena, and then we are in the realm of practical Magic.
 But Magic again is simply the employment of the hidden laws and forces of Nature.
-There is nothing remotely 'supernatural' about such practises as hypnosis, though the laws behind it and the forces it employs remain largely unknown.
+There is nothing remotely 'supernatural' about such practises as hypnosis and suggestion, though the laws behind it and the forces it employs remain largely unknown.
 The same applies to natural healing, clairvoyance, clairaudience, divination, and a host of other supernormal powers which are relegated to the realm of make-believe and superstition by those who know no better.

 So much for the occult student, what of study?
 We, and several of our contributors, have discussed this at length in many previous articles (see full list at the bottom of the sidebar).
 Consequently, we will confine ourselves to emphasising the most important points.
 It should be obvious to all that nothing worthwhile can be achieved in life without effort.
 Yet many students seem to think this doesn't apply to occult study!
 One might as well expect to master the intricacies of particle physics in between TV breaks!
 Of all the excuses we've heard for avoiding serious study over the years, not enough time is by far the most common.
 If we drop our studies whenever work or relationships become difficult, hoping to pick them up again when we have "more time" and "things get easier," we will invariably find that things don't get easier and that there is never enough time.
 This constitutes a self-fulfilling prophecy which will always come true!